Bayesian Calibration for Large-Scale Fluid Structure Interaction Problems Under Embedded/Immersed Boundary Framework: Bayesian Calibration

+We further study numerically the performance of UKI for nonlinear calibration problems with multiple minimizers.
 Due to the "discrete" events existing in the EBMs and IBMs, the objective function~(likelihood function) $\Phi(\theta)$ might be lacking of smoothness and might have multiple local optima, which hinders classical optimization approaches.
 However, we find UKI, as an ensemble-based method, has a better performance in avoiding local optima.

-In this section, UKI is compared with three other optimization methods, including derivative free ensemble transformed Kalman inversion~(ETKI) described in the Appendix B.2 of the work of Huang \textit{et al.}~\cite{UKI2} and gradient-based Newton and BFGS (Broydon-Fletcher-Goldfarb-Shanno) methods, for a nonconvex one-dimensional nonlinear least square problem~\eqref{eq:LSQ} with
+In this comparison, UKI is compared with three other optimization methods, including derivative free ensemble transformed Kalman inversion~(ETKI) described in the Appendix B.2 of the work of Huang \textit{et al.}~\cite{UKI2} and gradient-based Newton and BFGS (Broydon-Fletcher-Goldfarb-Shanno) methods, for a nonconvex one-dimensional nonlinear least square problem~\eqref{eq:LSQ} with

 This problem has $5$ global minimizers: $\theta = -0.981,\, -0.821,\, 0,\, 0.821,\, 0.981$, and numerous local minimizers.
 The landscape of the objective function is depicted in~\cref{fig:1D-Loss}.
 Three different initial guesses are chosen: $\mean_0 = 10$, $\mean_0 = 11$, and $\mean_0 = 12$, and for UKI and ETKI the initial covariance is $\Cov_0 = \I$.
 The ensemble size of the ETKI is $J=10$, which is larger than the number of $\sigma$-points used in UKI.
 For Newton and BFGS methods, we use library Optim.jl~\cite{mogensen2018optim} with the line search method proposed in the work of Hager $\&$ Zhang~\cite{hager2006algorithm}.